 For starters, you can eat more local and organic foods, walk or take public transportation when possible, reduce your meat consumption, reuse and recycle items and plant your own garden.
 On top of that, we need to elect leaders that support and implement climate solutions.

-- The recent wildfires in Brazil and California pose a health threat to thousands of citizens in the U.S. and across the globe.
+- The very recent wildfires in California pose a health threat to thousands of citizens in the U.S. and across the globe.
 But the consequences of wildfire smoke inhalation stretch way beyond their places of origin.

 - Particulate matter pollution travels through the atmosphere for days and weeks after a wildfire.